Follow along: IG @birectifier

-These rums are a bit scarce if non existent because of a generation gap on the supply side.
-So many scientists that merely surveyed their productions are dead.
+These rums are a bit scarce if non existent because of a little acknowledged generation gap on the supply side.
+Scientists who did no more than survey the productions are dying out.
 I’ve written many letters asking around.
 It is safe to say the Grand Arôme rums are a bit of a tease because of all their unknowns.
 We do not have consensus if they were/are drinkable, whether they are still around, or to quote Fahrasmane (a surviving scholar) on the subject, the “differences between the real and the so called”.

 Rum is distinguished from other spirits because types were/are made that aren’t for drinking.
 These traditionally were for the perfume trade, confectioners, and the tobacco industry.
 If these rums were consumed as beverage, they were only small quotients of blends.
 Some non-potable rums are truncated and basically missing the front most volatile half which is less important to industrial buyers.
 For beverage use they can only be very small percentages of blends or have to be integrated to stocks that are deliberately very light on ethyl acetate to average down what is in the concentrate.

 To my knowledge, there are no research papers that specifically look at Grand Arôme rums so we haven’t got much but snippets and conjecture.
 One thing we definitely know is that these rums tell a story that many people want to hear.
 They are especially archaic, roundabout, extravagant, and artful, if not mystical.
-They, like single malts, are no doubt acquired tastes so their pleasure would come with the slight feeling of exclusivity when you like what no one else likes or you know the inside story.
+They, like single malts, are no doubt acquired tastes.

 Rums are culture and we are singling out ore even recreating a category as high culture.
 Other thinkers are emerging in support of this stance on rum.
 Alexandre Vingtier tells us: